Diary-X

-Diary-X (commonly abbreviated dx) was an online journaling service which allowed users to create and maintain a journal or diary.
+Diary-X (commonly abbreviated dx) was an online diary website which allowed users to create and maintain a personal journal.

 Overview

 It was launched in 2000, and between half and three-quarters of its users were 14-19 years old.
 Basic use was free, though for a small fee users could email their entries.
 The creator and webmaster was Stephen Deken.

+It had about 120,000 diaries.
 In early 2006, the server's hard drive failed, and since there was no backup, the entire website and all users' diaries were lost irretrievably.